 Rebecca and I support and practice babywearing.
 Ever since Catherine was born, we’ve carried her in all manner of ways, including a baby backpack, a front carrier, a sling, and the swankiest, a Mei Tai style carrier that Rebecca made by hand.
 A baby carrier is designed to make it easy for a parent to keep their child close to their body while leaving their hands free for other things like carrying bags, doing some chores, or (and I’ve seen this a few times) holding a drink at a bar.
 Keeping a child close to your body can help with fussiness, help get them to sleep, and develop a closer sense of security between child and parent.

-Now I’m certainly not begrudging people their right to treat their pain.
-By all means, if you’re in unbearable pain, take whatever measures you are comfortable with, including natural methods like hot/cold compresses, relaxation, etc, or medication.
+Now I’m certainly not begrudging people their right to treat their pain with home neck traction devices and all kinds of tools.
+By all means, if you’re in unbearable pain, take whatever measures you are comfortable with, including natural methods like hot/cold compresses, relaxation, etc, or medication suggested by specialists in sports medicine Pensacola.
 But please consider the fact that, when a baby carrier is used properly, there should not be any pain.
 “Used properly” means not used for too long a period of time and properly positioned on the body so as to have the maximum distribution of weight.
 If you’ve got a single strap digging into your shoulder, or if the carrier is forcing you to strain or hunch over, then of course it’s going to cause pain.
 But it shouldn’t.

 If you’re wearing a baby because it makes you look like an “official mom” (or dad), then it’s probably the wrong thing to do.
 But if you want to keep your child close to you (as in attachment parenting), it’s definitely the way to go.

-If you’re in the North Shore area and have questions about babywearing, feel free to give my wife Rebecca a shout!
-She’ll be glad to help.
-You can find her contact and social network information on our Contact Page.
+If you’re in the North Shore area and have questions about babywearing, feel free to get consulting with a physical therapist!